 Food Waste Reduction and Diversion Reimbursement Program

 The Food Waste Reduction and Diversion Reimbursement Program is an innovative partnership between New York State and Rochester Institute of Technology (RIT) focused on incentivizing the reduction of food waste in the state.
-The program provides reimbursement to New York State businesses, municipalities, or not-for-profits that generate large amounts of food waste to offset the cost of select technologies and equipment that promise to reduce or divert that food waste from landfill or incineration.
+The program provides reimbursement to New York State businesses or not-for-profits that generate, haul or recycle large amounts of food waste to offset the cost of select technologies and equipment that promise to reduce or divert that food waste from landfill or incineration.

 Eligible projects must meet the following criteria:

-- Will divert food waste from landfill or incineration through the use of equipment or technologies
+- Will result in an increase of food waste diversion from landfill or incineration through the use of equipment or technologies.

-- Are led by New York State businesses, municipalities, or not-for-profits producing greater than one ton of food waste per week
+- Are led by New York State businesses, not-for-profits, or municipalities that produce, haul, or recycle greater than one ton of food waste per week

 - The purchase and installation of eligible equipment and technologies